alnaeini/CarSpeed/README.md

 ## Test speed prediction(the ground truth is not released publicly)
 The speed prediction for test video(test.mp4) is generated and saved in this repo as **test.txt**.

+## Running the code

+Simply run the speed_challenge.py.